JON NELSON (JONNY) BURKE

 1950 - The Howard A. and Helen L. Broughton House, 909 North Beverly Glen Boulevard, Los Angeles CA. Commissioned in 1949.
 Featured in Arts & Architecture Magazine, 1949.
 Sold to the Leslie Appel Trust.
 Sold in 2002 to Tina Hagen.
 Sold in 2004 to Keili Lefkovitz.
 Second photo by Michael Locke; bottom two by Elizabeth Daniels.

 1950 - The Martin R. and Eva Zimmerman House, 400 North Carmelina Avenue, Los Angeles CA. Commissioned in 1949.
 2770 sf.
-Designed with Emiel Becsky.
-Landscape design by Garrett Eckbo.
-Featured in Progressive Architecture.
-Sold in 1968 to Richard Kelton.
-Sold in 2004 to Hilda Rolfe.
+Designed with Emiel Becsky, whose name is on the building permit.
+Landscape design by Garrett Eckbo; engineering by Mackintosh and Mackintosh; built by Leon Cherwin; B/W photos by Julius Shulman.
+Sold in the 1960s to Richard Kelton, who enlarged the kitchen, built by Jack Strauss.
+Sold in 2004 to Sam and Hilda Rolfe.
 Deeded to the Rolfe Family Trust.
-Photos by Julius Shulman; Michael Locke; Adriene Biondo.
+Other photos by Michael Locke, Adriene Biondo, Quinn Garvey.
+Video by Quinn Garvey.
 Sold off-market in 2024 to Chris Pratt and Katherine Schwarzenegger, who destroyed it.

-1950 - The Chute Apartments, 1011 Hammond Street, West Hollywood CA. These 400sf, 11-unit apartments strongly resembled Corbusier.
+1950 - The Chute Apartments, 1011 Hammond Street, Los Angeles CA. These 400sf, 11-unit apartments strongly resembled the work of Corbusier.
 Designed with Emiel Becsky.
-Mackintosh and Mackintosh were the Consulting Engineers; Jay Dodson was the contractor.
+Mackintosh and Mackintosh were the consulting engineers; Jay Dodson was the contractor.
 Destroyed.

 1951 - Three houses for Israel American National Construction Corporation in Ramat Gan and Tel Aviv, Israel.
 Unbuilt.